Find out how to overwinter rosemary and grow rosemary indoors to keep this wonderful herb growing all year!

 The three most important things to consider when overwintering your rosemary are light, temperature, and water.

-I have had success wintering rosemary in a south-facing window in an unheated upstairs bedroom.
+In the past, I have had success wintering rosemary in a south-facing window in an unheated upstairs bedroom.
 Now we are lucky enough to have a greenhouse attached to the house.
-We keep it cold; the heat only comes on out there if it drops below 40ºF, and sometimes plants too near the glass freeze at night.
-The rosemary is thriving.
+We keep it fairly cold; the heat only comes on out there if it drops below 40ºF, and sometimes plants too near the glass freeze at night.
+And yet, the rosemary is thriving.

 That brings us to light.
 Rosemary needs the brightest light you have.
-I have had the best luck with south-facing windows but many people resort to growlights.
+I have had the best luck with south-facing windows, but many people resort to supplementing with grow lights.
+If you don't have access to a nice south-facing window, a western or eastern one will do.
+North-facing windows won't get enough sunlight, but if it's all you have, it's better than nothing!

 If you are very lucky and your plant is very happy, it may even reward you with some blossoms!